Fluffernuttersandwich/Better7D2DbyFNS/README.md

 D. This Mod List is not compatible with the main EFT Overhaul, Rebirth, Darkness Falls, nor most other Overhauls.

 No I will not make it compatible, that's too much work.

+E. "More Shots" Brazmocks Archery" and "Falcons Bicycle Changes" are currently messing up the progression.xml code in other mods.
+Until those are fixed, I'm leaving them out.
+If one of you guys want to try to figure it out, please help the community if you are able!

 ______________________________________________________________________________________________________________________